Donald Trump Says ‘Do Nothing Democrats’ Want Coronavirus Briefings To End Because Of His High TV Ratings

 “This is a ridiculous tweet.
 He could get his views across without bragging, endlessly repeating himself, and getting into petty squabbles with the junior varsity players in the WH press corps,” Hume tweeted.
 “And he could stop talking much sooner to give Pence, Fauci, Birx and Giroir more time.”

-As Deadline noted, Hume’s criticism of Trump comes even as the Fox News senior political reporter has publicly questioned the modeling figures used to project the number of deaths across the United States from coronavirus.
+As Deadline noted, Hume’s criticism of Trump comes even as the Fox News senior political reporter has publicly questioned the modeling figures used to project the number of deaths across the U.S. from coronavirus.

 After models last week suggested that between 100,000 and 240,000 people could die from the virus in the U.S., more recent projections suggested it would be close to 60,000.
 Trump too has been critical of what he believes are harsh projections on the spread of the virus.

-Trump has been criticized for his tone at coronavirus briefings, including initial statements downplaying the severity of the virus and suggesting that cases in the United States would soon clear up.
+Trump has been criticized for his tone at coronavirus briefings, including initial statements downplaying the severity of the virus and suggesting that cases in the U.S. would soon clear up.
 The president has adopted a more serious tone in recent weeks, but has been criticized for contradicting predictions from medical experts, touting untested treatments for the coronavirus, and clashing with reporters.

-He has also taken heat from critics over his apparent boasts about the high television ratings he has garnered, including a favorable comparison to ratings for the reality television show The Bachelor.
+He has also taken heat from critics over his apparent boasts about the high television ratings the briefings have garnered, including a favorable comparison to ratings for the reality television show, The Bachelor.